berattaban/berattaban/README.md

 ### 🚀 About Me

-- 💻 Passionate about **Backend Development**, clean code, and database management.
+- 💻 Passionate about **FullStack Development**, clean code, and database management.
 - ⚙️ Currently working on **microservices architectures**, design patterns, global exception handling, and database relations.
 - 💬 Open to collaborations, internships, and professional opportunities.